postmanlabs/labs-docs/src/pages/docs/reports/all-apis-reports.md

 The __Private Network APIs__ report provides the following information:

-* __Total APIs on Private API Network__ - The number of APIs that are published to the Private API network.
+* __Total APIs on Private API Network__ - The number of APIs that are published to the Private API Network.
 * __Schemas by type__ - The number of APIs by schema type (like OpenAPI, GraphQL, and Swagger).
 * __API mock coverage__ - The number of APIs your team has added mocks to.
 * __API monitoring coverage__ - The number of APIs your team has added monitors to.
 * __API test coverage__ - The number of APIs your team has added tests to.
 * __API documentation coverage__ - The number of APIs your team has added documentation to.
 * **Watch count** - The number of times someone has watched an API in the reporting period.
+This number includes users who watched and then unwatched an API.
 * **Comments over time** - The number of times someone has commented on an API in the reporting period.

 ## Public APIs